Finding yourself not enjoying motherhood? Discover 7 reasons you feel down about parenthood, and how to turn things around.

 As parents, we’ve taken multitasking to a whole new level.
 We’re trying to read the next step of a recipe while stopping two kids from fighting over a toy, while the other one is telling you about his day.
 (Please tell me it’s not just me!)

 Even if you’re not doing anything, your mind may be more than making up for it.
-You’re constantly thinking ahead, from what pajamas to set out for the kids to remembering to buy a present for a birthday party.
+You’re constantly thinking ahead, from what pajamas to set out for the kids to remembering to buy a present for a friend.

-Whether mental or physical, our attention is everywhere, preventing you from enjoying motherhood.
+Whether mental or physical, your attention is everywhere, preventing you from enjoying motherhood.

 What to do?
 Plan your time so you’re not doing so much at the same time.
 This starts by not doing many of the things you’ve been doing, so you have fewer obligations vying for your attention.

 This doesn’t mean you need to focus on your child 24/7 and nothing else.
-In fact, he can even learn to wait while you finish that recipe, or you can take intentional time for yourself.
+In fact, she can even learn to wait while you finish the recipe, or you can take intentional time for yourself.
 Point is, don’t try to do too many things at once, and instead be present in whatever you choose to do in the moment.

 4. You’re in victim mentality